williamchanrico/planet-exporter/README.md

 Measure an environment's potential to maintain ~~services~~ life.

+### Structures

 * The `task/*` packages are the crew that does expensive task behind the scene and prepare the data for `collector` package.
 * The `collector` package calls one/more `task/*` packages if it needs expensive metrics instead of preparing them on-the-fly.

-#### Collector Tasks
+### Collector Tasks

 #### Inventory

 Query inventory data to map IP into `hostgroup` (an identifier based on ansible convention) and `domain`.

+Without this task enabled, those hostgroup and domain fields will be left empty.

-URL should contain an array of json objects like:
+The flag `--task-inventory-addr` should contain an http url to an array of json objects:

 ```json
 [